dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		:Nlat = "224 grid_points" ;
 		:Nlon = "464 grid_points" ;

-This can be created by running the "regrid_data_plane" tool to regrid some GFS data to a LatLon grid:
+This can be created by running the Regrid-Data-Plane" tool to regrid some GFS data to a LatLon grid:

 .. code-block:: none